brunojppb/brunojppb.github.io/_posts/2020-11-22-devops-and-its-impact-in-developer-productivity.md

 ## Starting with Continuous Integration

 To start things off, you want to make your deployment process as predictable and as reproducible as possible.
 Which means that you have to make sure the work done by a developer can be built, tested and deployed to a safe environment, only then it can be shipped to production.
-This is called Continuous Integration (CD).
+This is called Continuous Integration (CI).
 Once you define and validate your integration steps for your application stack, be it Java, Node.js or even mobile apps, you must reproduce those steps in code using version control, better yet if you can make this a part of your application repository.
 As an example, those steps could look like this:

 - Code is committed by an engineer in a feature branch
 - A build of the application is triggered.
 This build is technically production-grade, which means that it has minimal or no difference between development and production, mainly configuration differences (e.g. a sandbox payment gateway where fake payments can be issued), preferably configured via environment variables